ConvexityTeam/infra-sdk-typescript/README.md

 }
 ```

-`429` and `503` responses are retried automatically (2 retries by default); everything
+`429` and `503` get retried for you (twice by default).
+Everything else throws right away,
-else is thrown immediately since retrying without changing the request won't help.
+because sending the identical request again won't change the answer.

 ### Retries, timeouts, and connection safety

-- `429` and `503` are retried automatically — the server didn't execute the request, so
+- `429` and `503` are always retried.
+The server never executed the request in either
-  this is always safe. `429` retries honor the response's `retryAfter`.
-- A connection failure (timeout, DNS, TLS, aborted socket) is ambiguous — the request may
-  have already run server-side.
-The SDK only retries these for `GET` requests or requests
+  case, so there's nothing to double up on. `429` retries wait for whatever `retryAfter`
+  says.
+- Connection failures are murkier.
+If a request times out, or DNS fails, or TLS breaks, or
+  the socket aborts, you can't tell whether the server already ran it.
+So the SDK only
-  carrying an `Idempotency-Key`, where a retry is provably safe.
+  retries those on `GET` requests and on requests carrying an `Idempotency-Key`, where a
+  duplicate provably can't hurt.
-- Configure globally via the constructor, or per call:
+- Set these on the constructor, or override them per call:

 ```ts
 const client = new InfraClient({